Is your WordPress email not sending on GoDaddy?

 WP Mail SMTP is the best SMTP plugin for WordPress.
 It lets you easily send emails through a 3rd party server or email provider.

-For both of the solutions in this article, you’ll need WP Mail SMTP installed on your site.
+For both of the solutions in this article, you’ll need WP Mail SMTP installed on your WordPress website.

 If you haven’t installed WP Mail SMTP yet, you’ll want to download the zip file from your WP Mail SMTP account.
 You’ll find it in the Downloads tab.